tesinormed/mediawiki-extensions-AVIF/README.markdown

-# RawCSS
+# AVIF

-A MediaWiki extension which automatically generates AVIF versions of images and thumbnails
+A MediaWiki extension which automatically generates AVIF versions of images

 ## System administrator guide